kintohub/kintohub-docs/docs/features/operating/logs.md

 title: Logs
 ---

-The log files maintain a record of errors, informational events, and warnings that have occurred during the deployment process.
-Log files maintain track for each individual KintoBlock that is part of a deployment.
+The log files maintain a record of errors, informational events, and warnings that have occurred during the project process.
+Log files maintain track for each individual KintoBlock that is part of a project.

 To view the logs, follow the steps mentioned below:

-1. Open a **Deployment**.
+1. Open a **Project**.

-2. Click on the **Logs** button displayed on top right of the **Deployment Manage** page.
+2. Click on the **Logs** button displayed on top right of the **Project Manage** page.

    ![Screenshot](/docs/assets/Logs_btn_on_top.png)